-Medical home providers will coordinate medical care for members and arrange for care from specialists and prior authorization.
+Medical home providers will coordinate medical care for members and arrange for prior authorization.
 These providers have an on-call system to provide 24-hour service.
 Members who need to contact their medical home provider after normal office hours should call his or her regular office number.